redsanket/spark/external/hadoop/guide/mapreduce/compression.rst

      LZ4
        (`.lz4`).
 It has fast compression and decompression speed but compression ratio is less.
 LZ4 is not splittable.

+     ZStandard
+       (`.zstd`).
+High compression rates and high speed.
+ZStandard is not splittable.

 Typically you should use either `gzip` or `bzip2` compression scheme to compress your job output files.
 From the grid or Map/Reduce processing standpoint, the following is an important difference: